nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **:information_source:Optionals** <br>

 An event can have any number of points of contact or none at all!
 The venue field is also optional!
+When adding a person to the point of contacts list, only the first tag will be listed in the point of contact list.
 </div>

 Examples: